 Welcome to my home page!

-In London, I work in the Department of Computing at Goldsmiths, University of London.
-My role there is Deputy Course Director of the University of London's International Programmes in Computing (where we currently offer degrees in CIS and Creative Computing).
-We have over 1100 students across the world studying for our degrees, and my role involves both supporting our current students and affiliate institutions, and also developing new offerings and new markets.
+From mid 2010-early 2014 I worked in the Department of Computing at Goldsmiths, University of London, as the Deputy Course Director of the University of London's International Programmes in Computing (where we offered degrees in CIS and Creative Computing).
+The programmes had around 1200 students across the world, and my role involved both supporting current students and affiliate institutions, and also developing new offerings and new markets.

 From May 2005 until late 2009, I was Chief Technical Officer, and co-founder, of Timberpost Ltd, a company developing Artificial Intelligence-based software for fund management.
 We worked closely with a number of large banks and financial firms in London, Europe and the USA.